-States Where Hospitals Can Seek Reimbursement for Financial Assistance Provided are intended to offset hospitals' uncompensated care costs to improve access for Medicaid and uninsured patients, and to preserve the financial stability of safety-net hospitals.70 These payments are made to qualifying hospitals that serve large numbers of individuals who are insured through Medicaid or are uninsured.71 For example, Georgia, New York, Oklahoma, and Tennessee provide reimbursements through state indigent health care pools or funds, while Ohio's Hospital Care Assurance Program (HCAP) provides partial reimbursement to hospitals for uncompensated care they provide to low-income individuals, with priority given to those hospitals that provide a disproportionately high share of indigent care in relation to the total care provided by the hospital or in relation to other hospitals.
+States Where Hospitals Can Seek Reimbursement for Financial Assistance Provided

+Other states require certain specific financial assistance policies in exchange for reimbursements of the cost of care provided to low-income patients through funding sources such as indigent care pools or Medicaid Disproportionate Share Hospital (DSH) payments that are intended to offset hospitals' uncompensated care costs to improve access for Medicaid and uninsured patients and to preserve the financial stability of safety-net hospitals.
+These payments are made to qualifying hospitals that serve large numbers of individuals who are insured through Medicaid or are uninsured.
+For example, GEORGIA, NEW YORK, OKLAHOMA, and TENNESSEE provide reimbursements through state indigent health care pools or funds, while OHIO's Hospital Care Assurance Program (HCAP) provides partial reimbursement to hospitals for uncompensated care they provide to low-income individuals, with priority given to those hospitals that provide a disproportionately high share of indigent care in relation to the total care provided by the hospital or in relation to other hospitals.